awwx/ar/readme.md

 Reflecting the Arc compiler into Arc was inspired by rntz's [Arc compiler written in Arc](https://github.com/nex3/arc/tree/arcc).

+rocketnia

-rocketnia explained why my definition of inline was broken by quote copying its value, and contributed the patch to make quote not do that.
+* explained why my definition of inline was broken by quote copying its value, and contributed the patch to make quote not do that.

-rocketnia provided the patch to make lexical variables take precedence over macros with the same name; waterhouse contributed the test.
+* provided the patch to make lexical variables take precedence over macros with the same name; waterhouse contributed the test.

+* provided a fix for the ssyntax precedence being different than Arc 3.1.

+Pauan

-Pauan moved Arc's coerce and + functions out of ar; and made `(coerce '() 'cons)` return nil.
+ * moved Arc's coerce and + functions out of ar; and made `(coerce '() 'cons)` return nil.

-rocketnia provided a fix for the ssyntax precedence being different than Arc 3.1.

-Pauan provided an implementation for defcall.
+ * provided an implementation for defcall.

-Pauan contributed testing by example.
+ * contributed testing by example.

+ * made functions and macros print as #<fn> and #<mac>.